 At 16 he moved to New York, where he worked as a mariner, a common occupation for black men.
 Then he opened a grocery store in an African-American enclave in Lower Manhattan.
 At first he sold liquor, but then he realized the damage it did to the black community.
 So he stopped selling it.

-In New York City, he began to connect with abolitionists, both black, white, male, female, rich and poor.
+In New York City, he began to connect with abolitionists of all kinds — black, white, male, female, rich and poor.

 And so David Ruggles became active in the temperance and abolitionist movements.